despresc/bensalem/README.md

-# Scriba - markup language, publishing, and library tools
+# Bensalem - markup language, publishing, and library tools

 This repository will eventually contain a larger suite of tools for publishing and cataloguing documents, focusing primarily on historical scientific and other technical documents.
-At the moment it contains a parser for a native markup language for the eventual larger scriba system.
+At the moment it contains a parser for a native markup language for the eventual larger bensalem system.

 This project exists because of my frustrations with existing markup languages, document management systems, and archives.
 While there is undoubtedly a level of